-At Bair Lake Bible Camp we are excited to provide a fun, safe, Christ centered program.
+At Bair Lake Bible Camp we are excited to provide a fun, Christ centered program.
 Rock solid teaching, combined with great activities make Bair Lake a place where your child will be nurtured and encouraged.
 We believe in providing strong Christian role models and train our staff to understand the importance of being an example.
 We take the responsibility of caring for your child very seriously and are honored that you would allow us to input into their lives.

 Who will be my child’s counselor?

 College students are employed as lifeguards, counselors, and in auxiliary services.
 In addition, former campers, staff and friends of Bair Lake Bible Camp volunteer their time for the entire week and will serve as counselors.
 Your child will be surrounded by people who have a love for the Lord, children, and for serving others.

 What about safety?

 All staff and volunteers meet the standards for background clearance required by the State of Michigan.
 An application is submitted and references checked.
 The majority of our workers are longtime friends and associates of Bair Lake.
 Bair Lake practices the two adult rule, which means your child will never be alone in an enclosed area with one adult.
 The State of Michigan has extensive guidelines for the camping industry, and we are happy to comply.
 Alyssa Zietlow from Three Rivers has been our Day Camp Director for four years and is excited to welcome your child this summer.

 A qualified Health Officer will be on site 24 hours a day for each camp to manage all medical issues.
 The nearest medical facility is Three Rivers Area Hospital.
 Should serious injury or illness occur every attempt will be made to contact the parent/guardian.
 Upon registering your child, you will be required to complete a health history form, which supplies the necessary information.

 What about the pool and waterfront?